 MITEI’s mission is to advance low-carbon and no-carbon emissions solutions to efficiently meet growing global energy needs.
 Critical to this mission are collaborations between academia, industry, and government—connections MITEI helps to develop in its role as MIT’s hub for multidisciplinary energy research, education, and outreach.

-Eni is an inaugural, founding member of the MIT Energy Initiative, and it was through their engagement with MITEI that they became aware of the fusion technology commercialization being pursued by CFS and its immense potential for revolutionizing the energy system.
-It was through these discussions, as well, that Eni investors learned of the high-potential fusion research projects taking place through LIFT at MIT, spurring them to support the future of fusion at the Institute itself.
+Eni is an inaugural, founding member of MITEI, and it was through their engagement with MITEI that they became aware of the proposed fusion technology commercialization plan and its immense potential for revolutionizing the energy system.
+It was also through these discussions that Eni researchers learned of the high-potential fusion research projects taking place at the PSFC, spurring them to support the future of fusion at the Institute itself.

 Subscribe to energy news & events: (See past editions)